swift-server/RediStack/CONTRIBUTING.md

 Otherwise, install Redis directly on your machine from [Redis.io](https://redis.io/download).

-### Submitting a Merge Request
+### Submitting a Pull Request

-> The easiest way to create a great merge requests is to use one of the [Merge Request Templates](./.gitlab/merge_request_templates).

-A great MR that is likely to be merged quickly is:
+A great PR that is likely to be merged quickly is:

 1. Concise, with as few changes as needed to achieve the end result.
 1. Tested, ensuring that regressions aren't introduced now or in the future.